-On one occasion, at the outskirts of the park, we had to follow a cattle track, overgrown by 2-metre-high herbs, which blocked our view, causing us to slide along in greasy cow pats.
+On one occasion, at the outskirts of the park, we had to follow a cattle track, overgrown by herbs up to a height of 2 m or more, which blocked our view, causing us to slide along in greasy cow pats.
 I was somewhat comforted by the fact that my guide and porters slid and fell as often as I did in this slush.

-Many of the plant species mentioned below are dealt with in detail elsewhere on this website, see Mountain plants: Himalayan flora, and Traditional medicine.
+Many of the plant species mentioned below are dealt with in detail on the pages Mountain plants: Himalayan flora, and Traditional medicine.